A precision 32 keV angular-selective photoelectron source for calibration measurements at the KATRIN experiment: Background reduction by a pulsing approach

 \section{Background reduction by a pulsing approach}

+After installation of the upgraded electron source, an enhanced background level compared to the predecessor was observed.
+To resolve this, a novel hardware-based option for background reduction in the pulsed mode was developed.

 In addition to photoelectrons (termed "signal"), the electron source also produces background electrons with a different production mechanism.
 Tritium ions created in the vicinity of the source are accelerated by the negative high voltages applied to the electrodes towards the backplate, where they sputter off electrons that are subsequently accelerated to similar energies as the signal electrons\,\cite{KATRIN:2021rqj}.
 In the pulsed measurement mode, signal electrons are emitted in time intervals of $\mathcal{O}(\SI{10}{\nano\second})$, which repeat every \SI{50}{\micro\second}.
 In the time window between two intervals, only background electrons are emitted.
-A background reduction is therefore possible by preventing electrons from passing the opening in the Rear Wall in between signal bunches. \\ Electrons can only pass the whole Rear Section if the currents and voltages of all coils and electrodes from fig. \ref{fig:rearsection} are chosen such that the beam deflection allows the electron beam to pass both the chicane behind the dipole electrodes and the Rear-Wall hole.
-This can be utilized by changing the dipole-electrode setting synchronous to the laser-trigger signal between two states: One state in which electrons \Sch{pass} the Rear-Wall hole, and a second state in which they are blocked on their way through the Rear Section.\\ In the standard measurement configuration, electrons are only transmitted to the detector if the dipole electrodes are set to $\pm\SI{400}{\volt}$.
-If one dipole electrode is set to $+\SI{400}{\volt}$ and the other one to $\SI{0}{\volt}$, transmission is prevented.
-Background reduction is therefore possible by pulsing one dipole electrode between $-\SI{400}{\volt}$ and $\SI{0}{\volt}$.
-The capacitance $C$ of the electrode was measured to be around \SI{570}{\pico\farad}.
-With $U = \SI{-400}{\volt}$, the charge on the electrode is $Q = C\cdot U = \SI{2e-7}{C}$.
-To transfer this charge within a time frame of $t \approx \mathcal{O}(\SI{100}{\nano\second})$, a current of $I = Q/t = \SI{2.3}{\ampere}$ is required.\\ To realize a rectangular voltage pulse with \SI{400}{\volt} amplitude and sufficient slew rate at this capacitive load, a circuit with a RECOM\footnote{RECOM Power GmbH $\&$ RECOM Engineering GmbH $\&$ Co KG, Münzfeld 35, 4810 Gmunden, Austria} R-REF01-HB MOSFET half-bridge board is used.
-The board features a maximum voltage slope of \SI{65}{\kilo\volt\per\micro\second} for voltages up to \SI{1000}{\volt}, and a maximum gate-drive current of \SI{10}{\ampere}.
-The low-voltage trigger signal of the bridge is synchronized with the laser-trigger signal.
-A time delay between the two signals accounts for time differences between electron emission, trigger signal and half-bridge switching.\\\\
+A background reduction is therefore possible by preventing electrons from passing the opening in the Rear Wall in between signal bunches.

+Electrons can only pass the whole Rear Section if the currents and voltages of all coils and electrodes from fig. \ref{fig:rearsection} are chosen such that the beam deflection allows the electron beam to pass both the chicane behind the dipole electrodes and the Rear-Wall hole.
+This can be utilized by changing the dipole-electrode setting synchronous to the laser-trigger signal between two states: One state in which electrons \Sch{pass} the Rear-Wall hole, and a second state in which they are blocked on their way through the Rear Section.